cicibauer/personal-website/content/publication/bauer2014use.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Spatial and Spatio-temporal Epidemiology*. "
+publication = "In *Spatial and Spatio-temporal Epidemiology*"

 # Abstract and optional shortened version.